Stephen Adams (businessman): Affinity Group Inc.

-In March 1997, as part of AGI’s $130.0-million offering of the holding company notes due 2007, AGI acquired Camping World, Inc. and Ehlert Publishing for about $123.0 million and $22.3 million, respectively.
+In March 1997, as part of AGI's $130.0-million offering of the holding company notes due 2007, AGI acquired Camping World, Inc. and Ehlert Publishing for about $123.0 million and $22.3 million, respectively.
 AGI is now known as Camping World/GoodSam, and is the largest RV dealer network and camping retailer in the United States.
-NBC's "The Profit" features Camping World/Goodsam CEO Marcus Lemonis as its star.
-On October 7, 2016, Camping World/GoodSam completed its initial public offering as Camping World Holdings, Inc.; today, it trades on the New York Stock Exchange as CWH.
+NBC's The Profit features Camping World/GoodSam CEO Marcus Lemonis as its star.
+On October 7, 2016, Camping World/GoodSam sold its initial public offering as Camping World Holdings, Inc.; today, it trades on the New York Stock Exchange as CWH.

 Newspapers

 In 2013, Stephen Adams' son, Mark Adams, formed Adams Publishing Group (APG).
-Stephen Adams serves as Chairman of the board of Adams Publishing Group.
+Stephen Adams served as Chairman of the board of Adams Publishing Group.
 APG is a Limited liability company that owns newspapers in over 20 states.
 It is currently headquartered in Greeneville, Tennessee.

 Political affiliations

 Adams has raised funds for Republican Party candidates.
 He reportedly contributed over $1 million of billboard advertising (through his Adams Outdoor Advertising business) to support George W. Bush's 2000 presidential campaign.